-26.(1) A complaint made in respect of the conduct of an Authorised Person in the course of his practice in Gibraltar or in the provision of legal services shall be initially investigated by the Chief Executive of the LSRA.
+- 26.(1) A complaint made in respect of the conduct of an Authorised Person in the course of his practice in Gibraltar or in the provision of legal services shall be initially investigated by the Chief Executive of the LSRA. - (2) The Chief Executive may, should he consider it appropriate in the case of any Authorised Person, investigate any such conduct as is referred to in subsection (1) or any matter relating to the systems of control to prevent, detect and report money laundering and terrorist financing without having received a complaint.

-(2) The LSRA may, without a complaint, investigate the conduct of any person whom the LSRA has reasonable grounds to believe is or may be breaching any requirement or other provision of this Act, any Rule or Code.

-(3) For the purpose of an investigation under subsection (1) or (2), the Chief Executive may-

-- (a) be assisted by such members of the staff of the LSRA or, with the consent of the Chairman, such other persons as he considers appropriate; - (b) appoint accountants to inspect books and bank accounts and conduct audits; - (c) make such enquiries and take such other actions as he thinks necessary for the purpose of the investigation, and, in particular, may require any person to provide such information and documents in his possession or under his control as the Chief Executive believes necessary for the purpose of the investigation; and - (d) if it appears to the Chief Executive that a person has in his possession or under his control any information or document which is needed for the purpose of the investigation but that that person has failed, after reasonable notice, to provide the information or document in a timely manner, the Chief Executive may apply to the Court for an order under subsection (4).

-(4) If, on an application under subsection (3)(d), the Court considers that the person to whom the application relates has in his possession or under his control any information or document which the Chief Executive reasonably requires for the purpose of his investigation, the Court may order that person, within such period as the Court directs, to give that information or produce that document and to take such other action, if any, to assist the Chief Executive as the Court considers appropriate.

-(5) If, without reasonable excuse, any person fails to comply with an order under subsection(4), he shall be guilty of contempt of court and liable to be punished accordingly.
+- (3) For the purpose of an investigation under subsection (1) or (2), the Chief Executive may- - (a) be assisted by such members of the staff of the LSRA or external lawyer as he considers appropriate; - (b) appoint accountants to inspect books and bank accounts and conduct audits; - (c) make such enquiries and take such other actions as he thinks necessary for the purpose of the investigation, and, in particular, may require any person to provide such information and documents in his possession or under his control as the Chief Executive believes necessary for the purpose of the investigation; and - (d) if it appears to the Chief Executive that a person has in his possession or under his control any information or document which is needed for the purpose of the investigation but that that person has failed, after reasonable notice, to provide the information or document in a timely manner, the Chief Executive may apply to the Court for an order under subsection (4). - (4) If, on an application under subsection (3)(d), the Court considers that the person to whom the application relates has in his possession or under his control any information or document which the Chief Executive reasonably requires for the purpose of his investigation, the Court may order that person, within such period as the Court directs, to give that information or produce that document and to take such other action, if any, to assist the Chief Executive as the Court considers appropriate. - (5) If, without reasonable excuse, any person fails to comply with an order under subsection (4), he shall be guilty of contempt of court and liable to be punished accordingly.